By David Chazin

 Easy and Effective Investing

 Suppose you want to invest $1,000 in a particular stock fund.
-Most Chevron employees would probably invest all $1,000 upfront - at $20 per share, you could get 50 shares.
+Some Chevron employees would probably invest all $1,000 upfront – at $20 per share, you could get 50 shares.
 However, rather than investing the lump sum all at one time, you decide to invest $250 a month for four months.
-During the four-month period, the fund's share price fluctuates between $25 and $10 (see chart on next page), with an average price of $18.75.
-Since you are investing over time using dollar cost averaging, your average per-share cost is only $16.67.
+During the four-month period, the fund’s share price fluctuates between $25 and $10 (see chart on next page), with an average price of $18.75.
+Since you are investing over time using dollar cost averaging*, your average per-share cost is only $16.67.

 Mo. $ amount Price # shares